falconry/falcon/README.rst

 Legal
 ~~~~~

-Copyright 2013 by Rackspace Hosting, Inc.
+Copyright 2013 by Rackspace Hosting, Inc. and other contributors as noted in the individual source files.

 Falcon image courtesy of `John
 O'Neill <https://commons.wikimedia.org/wiki/File:Brown-Falcon,-Vic,-3.1.2008.jpg>`__.